• WELCOME TO

 [/row] [row]

-During this NewTechKids bootcamp of 6 weekly workshops held at the Amsterdam Public Library near Centraal Station on Thursdays, kids will channel their artistic expression by creating robot art: sculpture, drawing, music, dance and more.
-Kids will learn how to design, build and code using LEGO robotics kits discovering how technology is transforming the world of arts and culture.
+During this Thursday after school bootcamp of 5 weekly workshops held at the Amsterdam Public Library near Centraal Station, kids ages 8-12 will invent robots related to different countries.
+They’ll learn about basic computer science by designing, building and coding a series of robots, working in pairs.
 Taught in combination of Dutch and English by a native Dutch-speaking teacher.
 Girls and boys welcome.
 No previous experience needed.
 Subsidized spots available for kids with a Stadspas.

 REGISTER

-During this NewTechKids school vacation bootcamp of 5 daily workshops held at the Amsterdam Public Library, kids ages 8-12 will transform into good hackers who will invent, build and code a series of robots to stop naughty hackers from creating chaos in a variety of scenarios.
-Kids will learn how to design, build and code robots and tech prototypes using LEGO robotics kits.
+During this school holiday bootcamp of 4 daily workshops held at the Amsterdam Public Library near Centraal Station, kids ages 8-12 will learn about basic computer science and design, build and code a series of robots.
+They’ll work in pairs to complete class challenges using LEGO robotics kits.
 Taught in combination of Dutch and English by a native Dutch-speaking teacher.
 Girls and boys welcome.
 No previous experience needed.
 Subsidized spots available for kids with a Stadspas.

 REGISTER